Vinay-Daripelly/Notes-App/README.md

 # Full-Stack Note-Taking Application

-This is a complete, full-stack note-taking web application featuring a secure, modern authentication system and full CRUD (Create, Read, Update, Delete) functionality for managing user-specific notes.
+This is a complete, full-stack note-taking web application featuring a secure authentication system and full CRUD (Create, Read, Update, Delete) functionality for managing user-specific notes.
 The project is designed with a clean, responsive user interface and a robust back-end API.

 ---